jrinder42/rate-limit/README.md

 from rate_limit.generic_cell_rate import (
     GCRAConfig,
-    LeakyBucketGCRA,
+    SyncLeakyBucketGCRA,
-    VirtualSchedulingGCRA,
+    SyncVirtualSchedulingGCRA,
 )

 # 10 requests per 5 seconds and a 10 second burst capacity
 config = GCRAConfig(capacity=10, seconds=5)
-sync_bucket = LeakyBucketGCRA(config)  # can swap with VirtualSchedulingGCRA
+sync_bucket = SyncLeakyBucketGCRA(config)  # can swap with SyncVirtualSchedulingGCRA
 for i in range(12):
     if i % 2 == 0:
         sync_bucket.acquire(1)